dapr/dapr/samples/1.hello-world/README.md

 ![Postman Screenshot 2](./img/postman2.jpg)

 This invokes the `/order` route, which calls out to our Redis store for the latest data.
 Observe the expected result!

+## Next Steps

+Now that you've gotten Actions running locally on your machine, see the [Hello Kubernetes](../2.hello-kubernetes) to get set up in Kubernetes!